Selecting a Construction Company

 Outdoor Living Space

 Now that the pool shell and tile work is completed, it is time for the contractor to turn his attention to your Outdoor Living Space.
 The Outdoor Living Space is the entire deck area around your pool and covered patio including your outdoor kitchen and shower.

-Once all the trees, plants, grass and any other ground features are completed, it is time to finally apply the finish coat to your gunite pool and fill it with water.
-You cannot go swimming yet because you will have to wait a few days for the finish coat to fully cure.
+Once all the trees, plants, grass, and any other ground features are completed, it is time to finally apply the finish coat to your gunite pool and fill it with water.
+You cannot go swimming yet because you will have to wait a few days for the finished coat to fully cure.

-Depending on the size of your Backyard Oasis project, the process from concept, to design, to building, to furniture can be a long process, but once it is completed, you, your family and friends will be able to enjoy your backyard oasis for years to come.
-Just think of the many years you will have enjoying backyard holiday parties, birthday parties and just parties for party’s sake.
+Depending on the size of your Backyard Oasis project, the process from concept, to design, to building, to furniture can be a long process, but once it is completed, you, your family, and your friends will be able to enjoy your backyard oasis for years to come.
+Just think of the many years you will have enjoying backyard holiday parties, birthday parties, and just parties for party’s sake.